AymanM7/CNN-Audio-Project/README.md

 -  Optimized training pipeline: AdamW optimizer, OneCycleLR scheduler, and Batch Normalization
 -  TensorBoard logging capturing learning rate schedule, accuracy curves, loss convergence, and training dynamics
 -  FastAPI inference endpoint with strict request validation using Pydantic
--  Serverless GPU inference powered by Modal on **NVIDIA A10G** hardware for scalable, on-demand classification
+-   GPU inference powered by Modal on **NVIDIA A10G** hardware for scalable, on-demand classification
 -  Visualization of internal CNN feature maps for interpretability
 -  Confidence-aware real-time predictions
 -  Waveform and spectrogram visualizations for input transparency
 -  Interactive Tableau dashboard for analysis of  11 specific wav files from the ESC-50 Dataset
--  Systematic analysis of distribution shift between training and real inference data

 ---